The generation of baryon asymmetry and hypermagnetic field by the chiral vortical effect in the presence of sphalerons

 One of the most important effects that plays a significant role in magnetogenesis and baryogenesis is the chiral vortical effect (CVE) \cite{s1,Giovannini-1997eg,Giovannini-2015aea,Giovannini-2013oga,s3}.
 It was discovered by Vilenkin, when he showed that a rotating black hole can produce a chiral neutrino matter current parallel to the vorticity\cite{Vilenkin}.
-Afterwards, it was shown that in a chiral vortical plasma, a similar chiral current, $ \vec{j}_{\mathrm{cv}R,L}=\pm\left[\frac{1}{8\pi^2}\mu_{R,L}^{2}\right]\vec{\omega}$ exists for any chiral fermion, where $+ (-)$ is for the right-handed (left-handed) fermion, $\mu_{R,L}$ is its chiral chemical potential, and $\vec\omega$ is the vorticity of the plasma \cite{v1,v2,v3,v4,v5,v6}.
-A more complete form of this current is $ \vec{j}_{\mathrm{cv}R,L}=\pm\left[\frac{1}{8\pi^2}\mu_{R,L}^{2}+\frac{1}{24}T^2\right]\vec{\omega}$ \cite{Vilenkin,v7,v8}, and therefore the CVE can be activated either through the chemical potential or through the temperature-dependent term in the bracket.
-The former can produce an initial seed for the hypermagnetic field \cite{s1,s2}, while the latter can generate and amplify the hypermagnetic field from zero initial value, and therefore matter-antimatter asymmetries, all starting from zero initial values \cite{Temp1,s3,s1,Giovannini-2013oga,Giovannini-2015aea}.
+Afterwards, it was shown that in a chiral vortical plasma, a similar chiral current, $ \vec{j}_{\mathrm{cv}R,L}=\pm\left[\frac{1}{8\pi^2}\mu_{R,L}^{2}\right]\vec{\omega}$ exists for any chiral fermion, where $+ (-)$ is for the right-handed (left-handed) fermion, $\mu_{R,L}$ is its chiral chemical potential, and $\vec\omega$ is the vorticity of the plasma \cite{v1,v2}.
+A more complete form of this current is $ \vec{j}_{\mathrm{cv}R,L}=\pm\left[\frac{1}{8\pi^2}\mu_{R,L}^{2}+\frac{1}{24}T^2\right]\vec{\omega}$ \cite{Vilenkin,v8}, and therefore the CVE can be activated either through the chemical potential or through the temperature-dependent term in the bracket.
+The former can produce an initial seed for the hypermagnetic field \cite{s1}, while the latter can generate and amplify the hypermagnetic field, and therefore matter-antimatter asymmetries, all starting from zero initial values \cite{Temp1,s3,s1,Giovannini-2013oga,Giovannini-2015aea}.
 The latter mechanism is possible only if the out-of-equilibrium conditions include a temperature difference between the matter degrees of freedom.
 These are usually considered to be in the form of localized fluctuations, but the corresponding global fluctuations in the early Universe have also been considered \cite{Gangopadhyay-2009dv} \footnote{In fact, these out-of-equilibrium conditions in a simple electromagnetic plasma are usually considered to be in the latter form, {\it i.e.}, the electrons and ions being at different global temperatures \cite{61-1,Maximizing}.}.

 In a magnetized chiral plasma, another non-dissipative matter current appears parallel to the magnetic field.
 This effect is known as the chiral magnetic effect (CME) \cite{kh1,kh2,kh3,kh4}.
 The matter chiral magnetic current for a chiral fermion in the broken phase is obtained as $ \vec{j}_{\mathrm{cm}R,L}=\pm\frac{Q_{R,L}}{4\pi^2}\mu_{R,L}\vec{B}$, where $Q_{R,L}$ is the electric charge of the chiral fermion \cite{v8,kh4,wang1}.
-More importantly, in the symmetric phase the CME and the $\textrm{U}_{\textrm{Y}}(1)$ Abelian anomaly interconnect the hypermagnetic helicity and fermion number densities in the symmetric phase \cite{sh1,sh2,sh3,s2}.
+More importantly, in the symmetric phase the CME and the $\textrm{U}_{\textrm{Y}}(1)$ Abelian anomaly interconnect the hypermagnetic helicity and fermion number densities \cite{a3,Joyce-1997uy,Giovannini-1997eg}.